-B. Rent.
+- B. Rent.
 None.
-Lessee's rent for lease of the adjacent parcel identified as Tax Map Key No. (2) 2-5-004:014 is intended to include the Premises described herein.

-C. Use of Premises.
+Lessee's rent for lease of the adjacent parcel identified as Tax Map Key No. (2) 2-5-004:014 is intended to include these Premises. - C. Term.
+The "Lease Effective Date" is the date this lease was entered by all parties as set forth on page 1.
+The term of this Lease shall commence upon the Lease Effective Date and shall continue for sixty (60) years thereafter (the "Term") unless sooner terminated as provided herein.
+Upon the Lease Effective Date, a 180 day period ("Due Diligence Period"), shall commence, during which Lessee, its agents and consultants, shall be permitted to conduct any and all initial studies, reports, surveys, inspection and testing of the Premises and any improvement located thereon.
+Lessee shall have the right during such Due Diligence Period to unilaterally terminate the Lease if the condition of the Premises does not meet the criteria of Lessee, in its sole and absolute discretion.
+The "Lease Commencement Date" shall begin upon expiration of the Due Diligence Period, if not otherwise terminated, and the Term of this Lease shall run for 60 years from the Lease Effective Date. - D. Use of Premises.
 Upon the Lease Commencement Date, Lessee shall have exclusive use and possession of the Premises during the term of the Lease, subject to the existing Easement granted in Exhibit "4", attached hereto and incorporated herein (hereinafter called the "Easement").
-Lessee shall be permitted and entitled to use, develop, operate, market and engage in business on the Premises and to construct, rehabilitate, demolish and/or repurpose infrastructure, buildings, facilities and structures on the Premises for the purposes, uses and activities set forth as follows, subject to said Easement:
+Lessee shall be permitted and entitled to use, develop, operate, market and engage in business on the Premises and to construct, rehabilitate, demolish and/or repurpose infrastructure, buildings, facilities and structures on the Premises for the purposes, uses and activities set forth as follows, subject to said Easement: - Agriculture and permaculture farming, including farms, gardens, edible landscaping, hydroponic growing, hanging gardens, roof-top gardens and integrated systems infrastructure.